prazit/DConvers/readme.md

 ## Acknowledgments

-* Inspiration: this application birth in the Data Migration Project for SCT-Gold Version2.x.
+* Inspiration: this application birth in the Data Migration Project for SCT-Gold Version 2.x.
+* Inspiration: but many features are required by the LHBank ETL Project.
 * etc